I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_offload_network_list_info.md

 ## Members

-`FastScanIterations`

-Number if iterations to repeat the fast scan.
-When the number of iterations is reached the  NIC switches to the <b>SlowScanPeriod</b>.

-`FastScanPeriod`

-Fast scan period, in seconds.
-When the NIC receives the offload list, it should scan for matches to the list within the <b>FastScanPeriod</b> interval.
-In the fast scan period, the NIC scans for interesting SSIDs every such period for <b>FastScanIteration</b> then it switches to <b>SlowScanPeriod</b>.

 `Header`

 The type, revision, and size of the DOT11_OFFLOAD_NETWORK_LIST_INFO structure.
 The required settings for the members of <b>Header</b> are the following.